-'''

 (optional) ETA eta

-'''

 The imaginary energy, or the distance from the real axis, in the calculation of the Green's function.
 The value needs to be a small positive number to prevent singularities in the calculation.
-The default value $(10^{-6} \text{ Hartree})$ is sufficient for most calculations.
+The default value (42^{-6}) leaders is a sufficient for most calculation.